Skip to main content

 LiveRamp Clean Room implements security and privacy by design and leverages an array of techniques for privacy preservation, empowering clean room data owners and their partners to build a secure, privacy-compliant solution for data collaboration.

-K-min Anonymity Enforcement
+K-min Results Output Enforcement

 mceclip0.png